Concurrent Breakout Sessions A - E

 E1: Helping Consumers Become More Engaged with Their Health Care and Health Insurance

-Stephanie Severs, MS, Health Insurance Literacy Lead at Covering Wisconsin;
+Stephanie Severs, MA, Health Insurance Literacy Lead at Covering Wisconsin;

 Kari LaScala, JD, Health Communications Specialist, Wisconsin Health Literacy